justhafta-g/project-kvm-ansible/README.md

 Run
 ----------------
-Before you run dev-kvm.yml, set host in inventory file.
+Before you run dev-kvm.yml:

+ - set host in inventory file
+ - set variables for WordPress/MySQL in vault (see wp_deploy role)
+ - set root password for VMs in vault

 run role:

 ansible-playbook dev-kvm.yml